 - To keep abreast of and inform junior staff of changes in Health and Safety Legislation and policies with particular regard to COSHH, Fire, RIDDOR, Infection Control and Manual Handling

-- Advise patients of the emergency medicine nurse practitioner role, its extent and limits.
+- Advise patients of the emergency department nurse role, its extent and limits.